-The Kabbala is the unofficial jewish mystics.
+The Kabbala was the unofficial jewish mystics.
 The movement consisted of single rabbis and smalll groups of disciples, who presented interpretations of parts of the jewish bible.
-These kabbalists looked at the bible from an esoteric standpoint and search for the hidden allegories.
+These kabbalists looked at the bible from an esoteric standpoint and searched for the hidden allegories.
 Eventually some of them had contacts with the higher spiritual hierarchies.

 The Sohar is the most important multi-volume work of the Kabbalah.
 The name Sohar means 'Splendor', and the book is traced back to the texts of the prophets Ezekiel (Ez 1,28: 8,2) and Daniel (Dan 2,31; 12,3).

 Later kabbalists develeoped further theories about the Ain-Soph and the en-soph-aur, the infinite divine light, the 10 sephiroth and Adam Kadmon as symbol of the selfrealized man.